LdesignMedia/moodle-block_mfavatar/README.md

 ## Security

-If you discover any security related issues, please email [luuk@moodlefreak.com](mailto:luuk@moodlefreak.com) instead of using the issue tracker.
+If you discover any security related issues, please email [luuk@MFreak.nl](mailto:luuk@MFreak.nl) instead of using the issue tracker.

 ## License